-Clients who purchased production insurance, both Crop Insurance and Processing Vegetable Insurance, in the previous year will be automatically renewed based upon the previous year's information.
+Renewals: Clients who purchased production insurance, both Crop Insurance and Processing Vegetable Insurance, in the previous year will be automatically renewed based upon the previous year's information.

 Personalized renewal notices are available in March.
-Clients are responsible to review the information.
-If changes are required, they must complete a Change Request form online or by mail, fax, email, in person or request changes by phone by April 30.
+Clients are responsible to review the information, complete a Change Request form online if changes are required or return the form to an AFSC insurance representative by mail, fax, email, in person or request changes by phone by April 30.

-Hail Endorsement may be purchased with production insurance coverage at 60, 70, 80, or 90 per cent coverage levels by April 30.
+Hail Endorsement and Spring Price Endorsement may be purchased with production insurance coverage at 60, 70, 80, or 90 per cent coverage levels by April 30.
 Auto-Elect Straight Hail Insurance may be purchased by April 30.
 Straight Hail Insurance can be purchased throughout the growing season.